G0maa/songify-app/elastic-search/readme.md

 # For metricbeat
 1. `chmod go-w metricbeat.yml` to make it re-writeable again `chmod a+w metricbeat.yml`
 2. `chown 0 metricbeat.yml` (in my case it's 0)
+3. configure a certificate for SSL: `bin/elasticsearch-certutil cert --name es-node01 --self-signed`
+4. copy the certificate `docker cp es-node01:/usr/share/elasticsearch/es-node01.p12 .`
+5. I have not been able to make it work.